jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

-If it did indeed succeed, check how long deployment took (just check the cluster's `created_at` time stamp) and recreate it with a longer timeout than that.
+If it did succeed, check how long deployment took (just check the cluster's `created_at` time stamp) against the wait condition's time stamp.

+Now recreate the cluster with a timeout that exceeds this time span.

 -->